darajava/ct-test/README.md

 #### Code re-use

 I reused the same code for the small and large version of the car details.
-I recursively add the fullscreen mode.
+I recursively add the fullscreen mode to `FeedItem.tsx`.

 #### Ordering

-I abstracted the feed generation to `Feed.tsx`, which handles parsing of the API response and applying any user-defined orderings.
+I abstracted the feed generation to `Feed.tsx`, which handles parsing and flattening of the API response and applying any user-defined orderings.
 Orderings can be ascending or descending, with the default being price ascending.

 #### Animations

-I added some animations when the UI reorders to make it seem more fluid to the user.
+I added some animations when the UI reorders to make the interface more fluid to the end-user.

 #### Shadow elements

 Before the API loads, there is a shadow version of the car details to show the user the skeleton of the UI.

+#### Testing

+To show how testing would work in the app, I added a few tests and mock data to Feed.tsx, which is likely the most difficult component.

+#### Mobile mode

+Mobile mode is supported (i.e. it works) but it could look nicer as I was running out of time (I used CSS media queries).

 ## Instructions